 From the 1920s, Harlem has been known as a predominantly African-American neighborhood.
-It is located in the northern section of the Manhattan borough of New York City.
+It is located in the northern section of the Manhattan borough near our personal injury law office in New York City.
 Harlem spreads out from the Hudson River to the East River or Harlem River, and from 110th Street to 155th Street.

 Harlem was founded in the 17th century as a Dutch outpost and has seen dramatic development from being a farming village, a revolutionary battlefield, a resort town, a commuter town, and the epicenter of African-American culture.
 Harlem was originally called Haarlem when it was settled by European Dutch immigrants.